dspinellis/ax-178-logger/README.md

 # AXIO MET AX-178 multimeter logger
 This program allows logging of the AXIO MET AX-178 multimeter from the command line.
+It was developed by reverse-engineering the sent data.
-It has been tested on Debian Linux.
+The code has been tested on Debian Linux.

 ## Installation
 Install the  `bitarray` and `serial` packages, e.g. through